alphagov/notifications-tech-docs/source/accessibility.html.md

 ## Preparation of this accessibility statement

 This statement was prepared on 3 September 2020.
-It was last reviewed on 7 October 2021.

-This website was last tested in August 2020.
-The test was carried out by the technical writing team at GDS.
-We used the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) and a checklist we created with the help of the GDS accessibility team.
-We tested a selection of the website’s pages.